 The sky was a pale wash of pastels and as far as you could see into the distance was just land, with not a house or car or road in sight.
 I’d just left Sacramento where all around the edge of the city was lush green farmland and orchards and vineyards, but this land a few hours North, was completely different.
 The ground was drier and speckled with pine trees, stretching right out to the mountains.
 Mount Shasta curved upwards in a snow-covered backdrop to all this beautiful madness.
 I was in absolute awe, you guys!!

 Coffee is the saviour

 ‘I see no-body’s figured out you’re not supposed to be here yet.’

 I smiled and raised my eyebrows.

 I know there are plenty of people who would have taken a stand by now, or at the very least simply attempted to find a different seat.
-But there’s some annoying part of me that seems to attract people like Manny, who probably just want someone to talk to and those people can then surely sense that my conscience will not let me leave, for the plain and simple fear of offending them.
+But there’s some annoying part of me that seems to attract people like Manny, who probably just want someone to talk to.
+Those people can then surely sense that my conscience will not let me leave, for the plain and simple fear of offending them.
 Even if they’re making jokes which are borderline offensive, to me.
 It’s all very awkward.

 I stood up.
 ‘I’M GOING TO GET A COFFEE.’